ameedghanem/Firewall/README.md

 # Information Security Workshop
  In this workshop I built a firewall in 3 steps.
-Fisrstly, I built a statefull firewall, then I improved it by adding a connection table which made him a statefull firewall.
-In the last, i choose 2 different vulnerabilties and upgraded it to counter them!
+Firstly, I implemented a stateless firewall, then I improved it by adding a connection table which made him a statefull firewall.
+And Lastly, I chose 2 different vulnerabilties and upgraded it to counter them!